 For many, the idea of owning a home is awesome.
-But, the process of buying one?
+But what about the process of buying one?
 Not so much.

-If you are thinking of buying your first home, or just wanting a refresher for your next home purchase – this handy checklist will get you off on the right start and help ensure your buying journey is a good one.
+If you’re considering buying your first home or want a refresher for your next purchase, this handy checklist will help you get off to a good start and ensure a smooth buying journey.

 Checklist for New Home Buyers